Anthony Campbell (boxer)

 Anthony Campbell (born May 27, 1990) is an amateur boxer from the United States.

+Career

-He was a silver medalist at the USA National Championships Boxing 2014.
+Campbell was a silver medalist at the USA National Championships Boxing 2014.

 At the 2015 Pan American Games, Campbell fought as a middleweight, but lost in the quarterfinals.

 At the 2015 AIBA World Boxing Championships, Campbell fought as a middleweight, winning his first match and losing his second match.